quii/learn-go-with-tests/reflection.md

 ## Refactor

-It doesn't look like there's any obvious refactors here that would improve the code so let's press on
+It doesn't look like there's any obvious refactors here that would improve the code so let's press on.

 The next shortcoming in `walk` is that it assumes every field is a `string`.
-Let's write a test for this scenario
+Let's write a test for this scenario.

 ## Write the test first